Male Cannabis Plant vs. Female: Differences & how to tell male from female cannabis plants

 As we wrap up, it’s clear that there are several differences between female and male cannabis plants that help identify both.
 The difference is in their physical appearance as well as the purpose for which they are suitable.
 Apart from that, we have learned about why cannabis growers separate male and female plants and whether female plants can produce seeds.

-If you have any other questions about the types of cannabis plants or want to know about health conditions or where to get medical marijuana in Florida, simply get in touch with My Florida Green doctors.
+If you have any other questions about the types of cannabis plants or want to know about health conditions or where to get medical marijuana in Florida, simply get in touch with My Florida Green.

 Search